stronnag/mwptools/docs/manual/docs/mwp_support.md

 * [**GitHub Issues preferred**](https://github.com/stronnag/mwptools/issues)
 * [irc.libera.chat #mwptools](ircs://irc.libera.chat/mwptools)
 * Most likely you will be requested to raise a [GitHub Issue](https://github.com/stronnag/mwptools/issues) for non-trivial cases or if there is an [Information requirement](#information-requirements).
-Hint, you can easily cut out the middle-man here.
+Hint ... you can easily cut out the middle-man here.
-* Ensure you're running the latest `master` version.
+* Ensure you're running the latest `master` version (unless otherwise requested),
 * See also [Information requirements](#information-requirements).
 Without this information, it is unlikely that any, non-trivial, support can be given.
 Please note that images are unlikely to be helpful compared to log files.

 ### "Supported" OS

+Modern, open source operating systems (for example:)

 * Arch Linux
 * Alpine Linux (Edge)
-* Chimera Linux
+* Void Linux
 * Debian Testing (`trixie`, `sid`), and contemporaneous derivatives.
 * Fedora latest
 * FreeBSD latest `RELEASE`
 * Supported Desktop Enviroment / Window Managers: basically must comply with XDG standards, specifically GNOME, KDE, xfce, LXqt, labwc, wayfire.

-#### Tolerated / Unsupported OS
+#### Unsupported OS

 * Windows (via Msys2)
 * MacOS (Homebrew)